 A visual inspection is all you need to check if you require good scrub of solar panels other than cleaning with the rains.
 This all can be done without clambering on the ladder right on the ground.

-The final word on solar panel cleaning
+The final word on

 Cleaning solar panels is the same task as cleaning a house window.
 It is not energy-sapping and back-breaking either.
 Any neglect of the solar panels can lead to a noticeable efficiency drop.